Castles in Portugal: Kingdom

+When the Knights Templar were dissolved in the 1300s, King Denis created the Order of Christ to replace them, and turned the Convent of Christ in Tomar Castle, now a world heritage site, into the Order of Christ's headquarters.
+The Church of Santa Maria de Olival is the burial site for the Knights of Templar, including Gualdim Pais, who founded Tomar.

 The 13th and 14th centuries was a period of flamboyant castle building, with more decorative touches and features, like pepper pots on towers, ornate brickwork, and massive great halls built of stone.
 Many of these castles became fortified palaces to protect the monarch and courts, but just as castle building reached its apex the era came to quick end in 1453: in Byzantium, the Turks brought down the once impregnable walls of the castle with cannon fire.
 The age of castles was over, but the age of great forts had just begun.
 Gone were high walls, proud keeps and strong towers, transitioning into low stonewalls built around mounds of earth to repulse cannonballs.
 The straight lines of walls were replaced by star-like angles to allow for cannon and gunfire to be crossed with deadly results against the enemy.
 These forts became much more sophisticated in the 16th and 17th centuries.
 Portuguese engineers-built hundreds of forts to defend the empire.
 Many are still found across South America, Africa, and Asia.
 The finest examples in Portugal are found in Almeida, Valença do Minho, Marvão, and Elvas.
 These gun forts were in use until the 1830s Civil War, the last war to be fought on Portuguese soil and some had military uses into the 20th century.